-You’ve spent days preparing a delicious Thanksgiving meal, and now it’s time to serve.
-The challenge?
-Making sure everything is warm when it hits the buffet — and stays that way as guests enjoy the feast.
-Consider these resourceful ideas for keeping your dishes toasty up to the last minute.
+You’ve spent days prepare an incredible Thanksgiving meal, and now it’s time to serve.
+The real challenge now?
+Making sure everything is warm when it hits the table—and stays that way as guests enjoy the feast.
+If you’re worried about cold rolls and mashed potatoes, then consider these resourceful ideas for keeping your dishes toasty up until the very last minute.

 It’s an obvious solution, but chafing dishes are perfect for keeping food warm on a buffet.
 Fancier versions will also look lovely in your food display.
 Consider a chafing dish for your mashed potatoes, casseroles or stuffing.